Last Updated: July 28, 2022

-Cookies can remain on your computer or mobile device for different periods of time.
-Some cookies are "session cookies", meaning that they exist only while your browser is open.
-These are deleted automatically once you close your browser.
-Other cookies are "permanent cookies", meaning that they survive after your browser is closed.
+Other Cookies are 'persistent Cookies', meaning that they remain on your computer or other device after you close your browser.
 They can be used by websites to recognize your computer when you open your browser and browse the Internet again.

-- store information relating to a form already completed (e.g. your user account) or relating to products, services or information of our services (e.g. contents consulted, etc.).);
+- to store information relating to a form already completed (e.g. your user account) or relating to products, services or information of our services (e.g. contents consulted, etc.);

-- customize our content and advertising, according to your interests;
+- to customize our content and advertising according to your interests;

-- establish statistics and audience measurements on the use of our website;
+- to gather statistics and audience measurements on the use of our Website;

-- ensure the security of our services by detecting/tracing any attempt of malice, computer intrusion or violation of the general conditions of use;
+- to manage the security of our services by detecting/tracing any attempt of malice, computer intrusion or violation of the general conditions of use;

 What types of Cookies do we use?

 The Website uses different types of Cookies as set out below.
 For a list of the Cookies used by Semrush, please see our Cookie Settings.

 These Cookies are necessary to ensure the proper functioning of the Websites and to provide you with services available through our Website.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
 The information collected through these Cookies is not used for marketing purposes.
 As these Cookies are necessary for the functionality of our Website, they cannot be turned off.
 You can set your browser to block or alert you about these Cookies (for more information, please read “How to control or delete cookies”), but that will cause some parts of the Website to not work.